tanveerdevops45/CloudNotes/Terraform.md

 With Terraform the plugins have 2 options to do the job:

--   Local-Exec: From our local machine
+-   Local-Exec: On our local machine
 -   Remote-Exec: On the remote instance

 One example of local-exec is create a ssh key in our machine.